brian-j-smith/Mamba.jl/doc/mcmc/variate.rst

 Variate
 -------

-``Variate`` is a set of abstract types that serves as the basis for several concrete types in the *Mamba* package.
-Conceptually, it represents a data structure that stores numeric values sampled from a target distribution.
-As an abstract type, ``Variate`` cannot be instantiated and cannot have fields.
-It can, however, have method functions, which descendant subtypes will inherit.
-Such inheritance allows one to endow a core set of functionality to all subtypes by simply defining the functionality once on the abstract type (see `julia Types <http://docs.julialang.org/en/latest/manual/types/>`_).
-Accordingly, a core set of functionality is defined for the ``Variate`` type through the field and method functions summarized below.
-Although the (abstract) type does not have fields, its method functions assume that all subtypes will be declared with the ``value`` field shown.
+``ScalarVariate`` and ``ArrayVariate{N}`` are abstract types that serve as the basis for several concrete types in the *Mamba* package.
+Conceptually, they represent data structures that store numeric values simulated from target distributions.
+Being abstract, these variate types cannot be instantiated and cannot have fields.
+They can, however, have method functions, which descendant subtypes will inherit.
+Such inheritance allows one to endow a core set of functionality to all subtypes by simply defining method functions once on the abstract types (see `julia Types <http://docs.julialang.org/en/latest/manual/types/>`_).
+Accordingly, a core set of functionality is defined for the variate types through the field and method functions discussed below.
+Although the (abstract) types do not have fields, their method functions assume that all subtypes will be declared with a ``value`` field.

 Declarations
 ^^^^^^^^^^^^^